amykapernick/blog/posts/2020/setting-up-a-windows-computer-for-dev.md

 Similar to NVM (Node Version Manager), [fnm](https://github.com/Schniz/fnm) is a node version manager that I had recommended to me as a better alternative

-* Install fnm from the github repo
+  - Install fnm from the GitHub repo

   ```bash
     curl https://raw.githubusercontent.com/Schniz/fnm/master/.ci/install.sh | bash
   ```

-* Add the following to your `.bashrc` (or similar) file to allow using fnm
+  - Add the following to your `.bashrc` (or similar) file to allow using fnm

   ```bash
     ## fnm
     export PATH=/home/{your_username}/.fnm:$PATH
     eval "`fnm env --multi`"
   ```

-* Install the version of node that you want and tell nvm to use that, eg:
+  - Install the version of node that you want and tell nvm to use that, eg:

   ```bash
     ## Install the latest node version
     fnm install latest